-If you have timber floors, you will get drafts coming from the sub-floor, through the gaps in the floorboards and an upward direction.
+If you have timber floors, you will get drafts coming from the sub-floor through the floorboards’ gaps and an upward direction.
 Insulation such as reflective foil insulation with foam insert, which comes in a sheet, can be installed under the floor to stop these drafts.

 Single glazed windows have poor insulation properties.
 If you need to replace a window, then you might consider installing a double glazed window.

 If you want to insulate your windows, but don’t want to replace them, then you might consider heavy drapes with a pelmet.
 Heavy curtains and pelmets will help to keep heat in overnight.